Pinterest has one of the most effective user onboarding experiences around—and have for years. So how did they do it?

 Personalization through browser data

-A few years ago, Pinterest users abroad saw the same onboarding experience as users in the U.S. And unfortunately, users in certain countries were bouncing at higher rates.
+Years back, Pinterest users used to see the same onboarding experience, regardless of where they lived in the world.
+And users in certain countries were bouncing at higher rates.

-When Pinterest’s team sat down to draw up some onboarding experiments, they hypothesised that the interests of users abroad were different than those in the U.S., resulting in home feeds that didn’t resonate as deeply and users missing the aha moment.
+When Pinterest’s team sat down to draw up some onboarding experiments, they hypothesized that the interests of users abroad were different than those in the U.S., resulting in home feeds that didn’t resonate as deeply and users missing the aha moment.

-By identifying local interests, and pairing that with a user’s country—found within the browser data—Pinterest was able to turn a feed for German men that looked like this:
+By identifying local interests, and pairing that with a user’s country—found within the browser data—Pinterest was able to offer much more relevant topic suggestions for new users around the world.

-This experiment improved Pinterest’s activation rate abroad by 5-10% depending on the country and demographic.
+Their initial experiment with localization improved Pinterest’s activation rate abroad by 5- to 10%, depending on the country and demographic.
 You can see exactly how Pinterest ran this experiment on their engineering blog.

-Putting this idea into action, Casey “had the activation team at Pinterest really invest in removing a lot of the complexity of the product over time, so we got people to the core value of the product as soon as possible.”
+To this end, Casey had the Pinterest activation team ”invest in removing a lot of the complexity of the product over time, so we got people to the core value of the product as soon as possible.”

-Did you catch that?!
-Pinterest hides elements of their user interface for first-time users.
-Mind blowing, I know.
+In other words, Pinterest hid elements of their user interface for first-time users.